Temperature dependence of coercivity for isolated Ni nanowires unraveled by high-sensitivity micromagnetometry: Abstract

 \section{Abstract}

-Magnetic nanowires are critical components in fields such as data storage and spintronics, where precise control of their magnetic properties is essential for device optimization.
-In particular, the behavior of isolated nanowires is often different from that of an ensemble, offering an opportunity to explore the role that dipolar and magnetoelastic interactions play in the latter system.
-Unfortunately, the comparison between a collection of nanowires and single ones is often poorly characterized, as measuring individual nanowires with weak magnetic signals is a challenging task.
-In this work, we employ a highly-sensitive micromechanical torsional oscillator to measure the magnetic response of few individual Ni nanowires with $(72 \pm 5)$ nm average diameter, fabricated by electrodeposition in anodic aluminum oxide templates as an array and subsequently released from this membrane.
-When comparing the magnetic properties as a function of temperature between single nanowires and the array, we show that coercivity values of individual nanowires are at least twice as large as for the array in the range $5$ K - $200$ K. Also, we characterize the differences in the hysteresis loops, which are more squared for isolated nanowires, with a high magnetic remanence close to $80 \%$ of the saturation value.
-Our results highlight the crucial role of dipolar and mechanical interactions in modifying the magnetic behavior of nanowires arrays, providing valuable insights for the design and application of nanowires-based magnetic devices.
+Magnetic nanowires (NWs) are critical components in fields such as data storage and spintronics, where precise control of their magnetic properties is essential for device optimization.
+The behavior of isolated NWs is often different from that of an ensemble, offering an opportunity to explore the role that dipolar and magnetoelastic interactions play in the latter system.
+Unfortunately, the comparison between a collection of NWs and single ones is often poorly characterized, as measuring individual NWs with weak magnetic signals is a challenging task.
+In this work, we employ a highly sensitive micromechanical torsional oscillator to measure the magnetic response of a few individual Ni NWs with $(72 \pm 5)$ nm average diameter, fabricated by electrodeposition in anodic aluminum oxide templates as an array and subsequently released from this membrane.
+When comparing the magnetic properties as a function of temperature between single NWs and the array, we show that coercivity values of individual NWs are at least twice as large as for the array in the range $5$-$200$ K. Also, we characterize the differences in the hysteresis loops, which are more squared for isolated NWs, with a high magnetic remanence $\sim 80 \%$ of the saturation value.
+Our results highlight the crucial role of dipolar and mechanical interactions in modifying the magnetic behavior of NW arrays, providing valuable insights for the design and application of NW-based magnetic devices.